It is Time to Fall Back: Sunday, November 7, 2021!

-- Keep them well rested: With any change to schedule or routine, the more rested your children can be leading up to the change, the more successful the transition will be.
-Spend time now getting naps and night sleep in order so they are not overtired.
+- Keep them well-rested: With any change to schedule or routine, the more rested your children can be leading up to the change, the more successful the transition will be.
+Spend the time now getting naps and night sleep in order so they are not overtired.
 A well-rested sleeper will handle this transition much more smoothly than an overtired child!

 - Keep the routine consistent: Continue with your calm and predictable bedtime routine so your child knows exactly what to expect.
 In other words, Sunday, November 7th, is probably not the night to have your kids stay up late or invite guests over to the house.
 Instead, stick to your typical schedule as much as you can.